qgis/QGIS-Documentation/docs/user_manual/working_with_3d_tiles/3d_tiles.rst

 geospatial datasets.
 They use a hierarchical structure to efficiently manage and display 3D content, optimising performance by dynamically loading appropriate levels of detail.
-This technology is widely used in urban planning, architecture, simulation, gaming, ans virtual reality, providing a standardised and interoperable solution for visualising complex geographical data.
+This technology is widely used in urban planning, architecture, simulation, gaming, and virtual reality, providing a standardised and interoperable solution for visualising complex geographical data.

-To be able to use 3D tiles in QGIS, you need to have QGIS 3.34 version or later.

 .. _figure_3d_tiles_example: